PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 if [ ! -f "$controlfolder/libs/${runtime}.squashfs" ]; then
   # Check for runtime if not downloaded via PM
   if [ ! -f "$controlfolder/harbourmaster" ]; then
-    echo "This port requires the latest PortMaster to run, please go to https://portmaster.games/ for more info." > /dev/tty0 sleep 5
+    pm_message "This port requires the latest PortMaster to run, please go to https://portmaster.games/ for more info." sleep 5
     exit 1
   fi